The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 - Execute: do the maths

-Most students collapse all three steps into one.
+Most students do all three in one.
 They start reading the stem from top to bottom, start calculating things they see, and only realise halfway through what's actually being asked.
 By that point they've burnt time on data they didn't need.

 The "plan" step is the easiest of the three.
-You read the question and go, "okay, I need to find X, which means I need Y and Z from the stem, and then I divide."
-Done.
-Now you execute.
+You read the question and go, "okay, I need to find X, which means I need Y and Z from the stem, and then I divide".
+Then you execute.

 The other thing this framework does is force you to look at the question first, before the stem.
 The data table might have eight columns; you might only need two of them.
 Reading the question first means you process only the data that matters.